reporanger/ranger/README.md

 Plotly allows all PRs marked :dancer: and with a passing build to be merged.
 Instead they could use Ranger and add a :dancer: label.

+Kent C. Dodds also merges tons of PRs from his phone without testing the branch directly, relying solely on CI.
+Using Ranger would make this a lot simpler since he could just apply the label and then forget about the PR completely.

 #### Closing issues
 Potential labels: `wontfix`, `invalid`, `stale`